airborneastro/photovoltaics/README.md

 The data is visualized in a Grafana dashboard adapted from "JSAnyone" on https://www.photovoltaikforum.com/thread/150542-umfangreiches-logging-mit-grafana-anleitung/ The queries for the grafana panels are written in the "flux" language for influxdb2, partially adapted from Matthias Kleine (see above).
-The dashboard json file is "SMA Smart Energy10.0-1696871662047.json"
+The dashboard json file is "SMA Smart Energy10.0-1696871662047.json" To show the sun elevation angle, you need to install the [sun and moon plugin](https://grafana.com/grafana/plugins/fetzerch-sunandmoon-datasource/).

 All is "work in progress".
 The project runs in docker containers for node-RED, influxdb2, grafana and homeassistant using a Raspberry Pi 4 (4GB).